 2009-10: Drafted by the Kitchener Rangers in the 8th round (143rd overall) in the 2009 OHL Priority Draft, Ben Thomson skated in 46 games for Kitchener in his first season and represented Ontario in the 2010 U17 World Hockey Challenge.
 He scored 6 goals with 6 assists and was plus-2 with 30 penalty minutes.
 Kitchener finished second in the Midwest Division and reached the playoff semifinals.
 Thomson skated in 11 of 20 playoff games and was an even plus/minus with 1 assist and 6 penalty minutes.
 In six games for silver medal-winning Canada Ontario at the U17 WHC he scored 1 goal with 1 assist and had 2 penalty minutes.

 2010-11: Thomson provided a physical presence to a Kitchener lineup with several high profile offensive prospects in his second season with the Rangers.
-One of three players to play in all 68 games, he had the third-most penalty minutes (107) for Kitchener and scored 6 goals with 13 assists ; finishing minus-seven.
+One of three players to play in all 68 games, he had the third-most penalty minutes (107) for Kitchener and finished minus-7; scoring 6 goals with 13 assists.
 Kitchener again finished second in the Midwest Division and fell to Plymouth in a first round playoff series.
 Thomson skated in all seven games and had 1 assist with 6 penalty minutes.
 He was ranked 146th amongst North American skaters in Central Scouting’s final rankings prior to the 2011 NHL Draft but was not selected in his first year of eligibility.

 Thomson's bread and butter is his size and physicality.
 That makes him very effective along the boards and in the corners as he is nearly impossible to knock off the puck when he is in on the cycle.
 He will never be confused as a player with a lot of natural puck skills and creativity, but his presence down-low allows him to fight for garbage goals.
 He does skate well for his size, is responsible defensively and will not hesitate to drop the gloves when the time calls for it.

-Coming off a strong finish to his junior career, Thomson will have to show the progress he made can prepare him for the pro level.
-It will be tough given the huge depth of forwards competing for the same spots, but he might have an edge if he continues to use his size effectively in the offensive zone.
+Thomson attended training camp with the Devils before being assigned to AHL affiliate Albany to start the 2014-15 season.
+Coming off a strong finish to his junior career, he has shown a limited offensive game in his first pro season but has provided a hardness element to the Albany lineup.
+It will be tough for him to crack the lineup in New Jersey given the huge depth of forwards competing for the same spots, but he might have an edge if he continues to use his size effectively in the offensive zone.